 - Mobile Home Approved

-This Ashley wood burning stove certainly looks the picture, and it does put out good heat.
+This Ashley stove certainly looks the picture, and it does put out good heat.
 It’s not quite as premium as its price would indicate, but it handles the job and includes some nice features.
 It’s also approved for mobile homes, and for sale in Canada, too.

 Some might say the original Ashley brand energy is gone, having sold out years ago.
 Today the U.S. Stove Company produces a stylish line of adequate stoves under the brand of Ashley Hearth Products.
 Its standout feature is the brand’s look of modernity with rustic styling; it’s nicely finished in a metal-fleck black finish.